RULES AND REGULATIONS

 Step 3: If still tied after applying Step 1 & Step 2 then the team with the best Goal Average gains home ice.
 The Goal Average is determined in the following manner; Total Number of Goals For divided by the Total Number of Goals (For and Against).

 NOTE: Only the tied teams’ head-to-head scores will be used and if tied then all Round Robin scores will be used.

 Goals for = 10 Goals against = 4

 NOTE: The higher percentage (1.0 being the highest attainable) gains home ice.

-Step 4: If still tied, regular season standings will be used for final seeding
+Step 4: If still tied, regular season standings will be used for final seeding.

-A. If at the conclusion of Round Robin Playoffs two (2) teams are tied for First seed (place), Steps 1 through 4 (without the additional game) will be applied to determine the seeding for the best-of-three games Division Final.
+A. NEW: If at the conclusion of Round Robin Playoffs two (2) teams are tied for First seed (place), Steps 1 through 4 (without the additional game) will be applied to determine the seeding for the best-of-three games Division Final.